The many classical faces of quantum structures: Invariants

 The precise notion we need is that of a \emph{colimit}.
-Suffice it to say here that a colimit, when it exists, is a universal solution that compatibly pastes together a given diagram into a single object.
-Thinking of $A$ as the whole and $\cC(A)$ as its parts, we would like to know whether the whole is determined by the parts.
-The following theorem says that $\cC(A)$ indeed contains enough information to reconstruct $A$ as a piecewise C*-algebra.
+Suffice to say here, a colimit, when it exists, is a universal solution that compatibly pastes together a given diagram into a single object.
+Thinking of $A$ as the whole and $\cC(A)$~as its parts, we would like to know whether the whole is determined by the parts.
+The following theorem says that $\cC(A)$ indeed contains enough information to reconstruct $A$~as a piecewise C*-algebra.

-\begin{theorem}\cite{vdbergheunen:colim} Every piecewise C*-algebra is the colimit of its commutative C*-subalgebras in the category of piecewise C*-algebras. \end{theorem}
+\begin{Theorem}[\cite{vdbergheunen:colim}] Every piecewise C*-algebra is the colimit of its commutative C*-subalgebras in the category of piecewise C*-algebras. \end{Theorem}

 This means that the diagram $\cC(A)$ determines the piecewise C*-algebra $A$: if $\cC(A)$ and $\cC(B)$ are isomorphic diagrams, then $A$ and $B$ are isomorphic piecewise C*-algebras.
 Moreover, the previous theorem gives a concrete way to reconstruct $A$ from $\cC(A)$.
+For the $n$-level system $A=\M_n(\C)$, this~means we can reconstruct from $\cC(A)$ the normal $n$-by-$n$ matrices, as well as sums and products of commuting ones.
 An important point to note here is that the reconstruction is happening in the setting of piecewise C*-algebras.
 We could not have taken the colimit in the category of commutative C*-algebras instead.
 Indeed, one way to reformulate the Kochen--Specker theorem in terms of colimits is the following.
-The following reformulation might not look much like the original, but it is nevertheless equivalent, and more suited to our purposes; see also~\cite[p66]{kochenspecker:hiddenvariables}.
+The following reformulation might not look much like the original, but it is nevertheless equivalent, and more suited to our purposes; see also~(\cite{kochenspecker:hiddenvariables}, page 66).

-\begin{theorem}\cite{kochenspecker:hiddenvariables,reyes:obstructing} If $n \geq 3$, then the colimit of $\cC(\M_n(\C))$ in the category of commutative C*-algebras is the degenerate, 0-dimensional, C*-algebra. \end{theorem}
+\begin{Theorem}[\cite{kochenspecker:hiddenvariables,reyes:obstructing}] If $n \geq 3$, then the colimit of $\cC(\M_n(\C))$ in the category of commutative C*-algebras is the degenerate, 0-dimensional, C*-algebra. \end{Theorem}

 In fact, the colimit of $\cC(A)$ degenerates for many more C*-algebras $A$ than just $\M_n(\C)$, such as any C*-algebra of the form $\M_n(B)$ for some C*-algebra $B$, or any W*-algebra that has no direct summand $\C$ or $\M_2(\C)$~\cite{bergheunen:extending,doering:kochenspecker}.